 GeneratedBarcode myQRCodeWithLogo = QRCodeWriter.CreateQrCodeWithLogo("https://ironsoftware.com/", qrCodeLogo);

-// Save as PDF
+// Save the generated QR code as a PDF file.

 myQRCodeWithLogo.SaveAsPdf("MyQRWithLogo.pdf");

-// Also Save as HTML
+// Save the generated QR code as an HTML file.

 myQRCodeWithLogo.SaveAsHtmlFile("MyQRWithLogo.html");